Competition Corral

 Can I have someone else demo for me?

-The short answer is no, all competitors must demo their own dance unless previously cleared with WWLA.
-Competitors however may bring friends and co-choreographers onto the floor to demo the dance with them.
-While competitors must have a Weekend Pass to compete, any additional dancers demoing are only required to have a Saturday All-Day pass.
+The short answer is no, all competitors must participate in the demo of their own dance unless previously cleared with WWLA.
+Competitors may bring friends and co-choreographers onto the floor to demo the dance with them.
+While competitors must have a Weekend Pass to compete, any additional dancers demoing are only required to have an All-Day pass.

 Who will be judging?